Groupe Casino: E-business

 Casino Group concentrates its e-business activity within the company Cnova, created in June 2014.

 Cdiscount, branch of Casino Group, became over a few years a major e-business actor over the Internet in France.

 In November 2023, Casino Group acquired a 34% stake in Cnova for €10 million.
 Stakes in the company increased to 98.8% following the deal.

 Real estate

 The real estate activity of Casino Group is driven in France by l’Immobilière Casino (which owns the walls of its stores) and its old brand Mercialys.

 Sponsorship

 Casino Group created a Company Foundation which supports childhood development by fighting against the cultural exclusion of the under-privileged.
 The Casino Corporate Foundation contributes to their education by funding theatre projects.

 Founded in 2009, the Casino Foundation complements the other foundations of Casino Group present in France and in Latin America: the Exito Foundation in Colombia created in 1985, mainly engaged against child malnutrition, the GPA Institute which fosters youth education and their professional insertion and the Monoprix Foundation which fights against isolation in cities.

 Former locations

 Kuwait, Bahrain and United Arab Emirates

-In 2017, the Majid Al Futtaim Group group purchased Retail Arabia, which owns the Géant stores, and replaced them with the Carrefour and Carrefour Market brands.
+In 2017, the Majid Al Futtaim Group purchased Retail Arabia, which owns the Géant stores, and replaced them with the Carrefour and Carrefour Market brands.